Illness & Conditions - Health Conditions

 Sometimes treatment for other conditions can make your child's bipolar disorder worse.
 For example:

 Medicines that intensify bipolar symptoms may need to be stopped or changed to a different dose or medicine.
 Sometimes an additional medicine (such as a mood stabilizer) can solve the problem.
 But each child responds to medicines differently.
-And it may take several tries before your doctor can identify an effective medicine or combination of medicines for your child's conditions.
+And it may take several tries before your doctor can identify an effective medicine, dose, or combination of medicines for your child's conditions.

 What Increases Your Risk